UK leadership race finalists woo Tory grassroots

 The battle is likely to feature pledges from both contenders to get Britain out of the European Union safely and in one piece, succeeding where outgoing Prime Minister Theresa May repeatedly failed.

-But the race might ultimately turn into a popularity contest between Johnson -- pugnacious but affable with a tendancy for gaffes -- and the more diplomatic and low-key Hunt.
+But the race might ultimately turn into a popularity contest between Johnson -- pugnacious but affable with a tendency for gaffes -- and the more diplomatic and low-key Hunt.

 "Mr Johnson may stumble.
 His challenger must attack.
 It's an outside chance.
 But there's no other way," The Times newspaper columnist Matthew Parris wrote.